 Let me start by giving you some bearings.
-Peralada is a village in the far north east of Catalunya, around 5 miles north of Figueres, and some 15 miles south of the border with France.
-Whilst Club de Fútbol Peralada have been around for 90 years, you’d be forgiven for not knowing much about them, as they’ve only appeared on the national football radar since 2016, when they club became an affiliate of Girona FC.
+Peralada is a village in the far northeast of Catalunya, around 5 miles north of Figueres, and some 15 miles south of the border with France.
+Whilst Club de Fútbol Peralada have been around for 90 years, you’d be forgiven for not knowing much about them, as they’ve only appeared on the national football radar since 2016 when the club became an affiliate of Girona FC.

 There are reports of football being played in Peralada as early as 1915, but the current club was founded in 1928, playing at the Camp de l’Estació, which was a fenced-off clearing to the south of the village, on the road to the train station.
 Football continued to be a low-key affair, with friendly matches against local clubs, before the Civil War put a stop to sporting activity in 1936.
 Even at its peak, Peralada had a population of just 2,600, and by the time hostilities had ended, the village had fewer than 1700 inhabitants.
 CF Peralada did not reform until 1951, by which time, the Camp de l’Estació had been levelled and converted to farmland.
 The Municipality had set aside funds to build a new enclosure, and in 1951 the Camp del Music opened, on land just to the south of the village’s Castle.
 The new home did not exactly inspire the reformed club, and CF Peralada bumped along at the lowest level of the Catalan amateur leagues until a lack of interest, and quite possibly players, saw the club take another break.